Window Washing Advice from a Window Washing Expert

 Recommended products for washing windows

-Agapov said that he prefers to not use ammonia, and recommends Unger products, which can be purchased at big box stores and online.
-Unger products are "environmentally preferable", come in a variety of solutions and are gentler on skin than ammonia.
-If you want to use a green DIY product, you can mix ¼ C. of white vinegar to a gallon of water to wash your windows.
+Rather than ammonia, Agapov prefers to use Unger products, which can be purchased at big box stores and online.
+These products are "environmentally preferable", come in a variety of solutions and are gentler on your skin than ammonia.
+If you want to use a green DIY product, mix ¼ cup white vinegar with 1 gallon water to wash your windows.

-When it comes to drying materials, Agapov said that he uses the most inexpensive paper towels.
-“The inexpensive paper towels are as lint-free as any other paper towel,” he said.
+When it comes to drying materials, Agapov reveals that he uses the cheapest paper towels, because “the inexpensive paper towels are as lint-free as any other.”
 Crumpled newspaper also works well, and it's a great way to repurpose a material that might otherwise get thrown away.

 Getting the window washing process down pat

-According to Agapov, depending on how dirty the windows are, you may want to start by putting a drop cloth down to avoid damaging your floors.
+Depending on how dirty the windows are, you may want to start by putting a drop cloth down to avoid damaging your floors.
 Then wipe down the window frame and sill.
 Once you have wiped down the window frame and sill, you should use a razor scraper to take off sap, bird droppings or paint.
-He added that many people wash their windows once a room has been painted, and the razor scraper is the best tool for removing paint from glass.
-“You don’t ever want to use steel wool (for this type of clean-up),” Agapov said.
+According to Agapov, many people wash their windows once a room has been painted, and the razor scraper is the best tool for removing paint from glass.
+“You don’t ever want to use steel wool (for this type of clean-up).”

-Agapov said to clean your windows from inside the house and outside the house – even if you have tilt-in windows.
+Agapov advises cleaning your windows from inside the house and outside the house – even if you have tilt-in windows.
 “Some windows are very easy to clean by tilting in.
 Others, you need two people to tilt them and you can damage the window.
-I would never clean my own windows by tilting them in,” said Agapov.
+I would never clean my own windows by tilting them in.”

 Safety while washing windows from the outside

-Agapov said that even though the use of extension poles doesn’t always leave your windows as clean as they could be, it’s a much safer way to wash your upper-story windows from the outside.
-“It won’t be as good, but they will do the job,” said Agapov.
-It's far safer than sitting on the windowsill.
+Agapov cautions that even though the use of extension poles doesn’t always leave your windows as clean as they could be, it’s a much safer way to wash your upper-story windows from the outside than sitting on the windowsill.
+“It won’t be as good, but they will do the job.”

 Hard water stains and the effects of acid rain

-Depending on where you live, you may experience the effects of acid rain or hard water deposits, such as sprinkler water that hits the windows while watering your garden.
-Hard water deposits, which often appear as a white powdery substance, are a bit harder to clean.
+Depending on where you live, you may experience the effects of acid rain or hard water deposits -- for example, from garden sprinkler spray that hits the windows.
+Hard water deposits, which often appear as a white powdery substance, are a challenge to clean.
 There are cleaning products designed to address mineral/hard water deposits or you can just use more elbow grease.

-Agapov said that acid rain can be damaging to window panes and sometimes creates “etching” where dirt can get trapped.
-If it’s an older window, Agapov recommends taking extra care if there is heavy etching, as the glass may break more easily.
+Acid rain can be damaging to windowpanes and sometimes creates “etching” where dirt can get trapped.
+If it’s an older window, Agapov recommends taking extra care when there is heavy etching, as the glass may break more easily.

-Agapov said that screens should be cleaned more often than windows as they “collect fine dust, mold and pollen ...
-Take the screens outside and wash them well with water and a soft scrub brush,” he said.
+Agapov points out that screens should be cleaned more often than windows as they “collect fine dust, mold and pollen ...
+Take the screens outside and wash them well with water and a soft scrub brush.”

 When to hire a professional to wash your windows

-If you simply want to save time or your windows haven’t been cleaned for a very long time, Agapov said those are good reasons to hire a professional.
-“Other reasons would be if they have a lot of old storm windows or there is a lot of climbing involved,” he said.
+If you simply want to save time and effort or your windows haven’t been cleaned for a very long time, Agapov suggests those are good reasons to hire a professional.
+“Other reasons would be if they have a lot of old storm windows or there is a lot of climbing involved.”